 Publishing and Submission Schedule

-WestWard Quarterly is published in January, April, July and October.
-The deadlines for submissions for each issue are as follows: Winter—October 31; Spring—January 31; Summer—April 30; Fall—July 31.
+WestWard Quarterly is published in January, April, July, and October.
+The deadlines for submissions for each issue are as follows: Winter—September 30; Spring—February 28; Summer—May 31; Fall—August 31.
+Because we publish in October and January, we do not normally use Thanksgiving or Christmas poems.

 For first rights, WestWard Quarterly provides the author with a copy of the issue in which material appears.
 All rights revert to the author upon publication, except that material published in the magazine may be presented in archive copies on the WestWard Quarterly web site unless the author requests otherwise.
 If the material has been published previously and the author has the rights to it, the author should inform WWQ of the previous publication (name and date of issue) so that proper acknowledgment can be given.